Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 Easy-to-use systems have higher adoption rates

 In the study on perceptions of CDSS, systems that are intuitive, simple, and easy to learn were highly valued by healthcare providers.
-In the overall study on AI in healthcare, as many as 70% of respondents agreed with every statement about the usability of AI programs.
+In the overall study on AI in healthcare, as many as 70% of respondents agreed with every statement about the importance of usability of AI programs.

 This also applies to the way they interact with the user, i.e. the doctor.
 Several studies have observed the phenomenon of alarm fatigue.
 Too high sensitivity of these indicators can negatively affect the customer satisfaction index.
 It also leads to security risks.
 Studies have shown that in critical situations, warnings from the system were simply ignored.